SEEDS OF SYDNEY Community GARDENS

 We got to work on remedying this making several iterations, solving many of the issues that user testing bought up.
 We now wanted to flesh the app out to make the users want to come back.

 Weather updates, from a collaboration with BOM would let the users now how much rainfall has occurred over their garden and notifying them if they might need to water their plants.
 Push notifications could be set to let them know if rain fall was low that week.

 Lastly, we added in a community chat section that would redirect to Slack, helping to maintain a more realistic budget.
 This would allow communities to organise and communicate a consistent platform.

 We would plan on doing more user testing, specifically to see if a “Veggie Swapper” feature is needed, or if the Slack Seeds of Sydney chat would be sufficient.

 We’d also like to look into a gamification feature of a virtual garden that would reflect how the users plot is growing, with the user updating the app with type of produce and watering schedule.
 The main purpose for this would be to let the user know the status of their plot and if anything needed to be done to help their plants grow.

 We feel that we addressed the main issues of communication with Sydney’s community gardens and believe that this could be a useful app in connecting Sydney Siders with their local gardens.

-This was my first UX project so it was a big learning curb for me.
-A key take away for me was that I learnt to continue to make iterations and adapt to the project as it was going, not getting attached or hung up on aspects that might not be working.
+This was my first UX project so it was a big and rewarding learning curb.
+A key take away was that I learnt to continue to make iterations and adapt to the project as it was going, not getting attached or hung up on aspects that might not be working.
 I believe this created a much stronger project in the end.